-Documentary evidence filed by the landlord indicates that the tenant had failed to pay all rent owed and was served the 10 Day Notice to End Tenancy for Unpaid Rent by posting on the door, which was witnessed on January 10, 2011.
-Section 90 of the Act deems the tenant was served on January 13.
+Documents filed by the landlord established that the tenants failed to pay all rent owed and were served the 10 Day Notice to End Tenancy for Unpaid Rent by posting on the door, on January 9, 2013.
+Section 90 of the Act deems the tenant was served on January 12, 2013.